-The Department of History’s undergraduate program is designed to provide a comprehensive understanding of the past while teaching important analytical skills, including research, writing, communication, source evaluation, critical thinking and analysis that enable students to tackle a wide array of problems.
+The Department of History’s undergraduate program is designed to provide a comprehensive understanding of the past while teaching important analytical skills, including: research, writing, communication, source evaluation, critical thinking, and analysis that enable students to succeed in a wide variety of careers.

-A historical perspective is valuable in nearly every field.
-History provides the essential background for understanding the genesis of contemporary society and current global issues.
-Whether you’re interested in politics, economics, business, criminal justice, social work, the health sciences, activism, or any other field, we offer a wide range of courses that expand your knowledge.
+A historical perspective is valuable in nearly every profession.
+History provides the essential background for understanding the roots of social issues and current global problems.
+Whether you’re interested in teaching, politics, economics, business, criminal justice, social work, the health sciences, activism, or any other field, we offer a wide range of courses that expand your knowledge.
 Or perhaps you’ve always been fascinated by a particular time period, topic, civilization, or society.
 We welcome all students to take our courses.
 You might even consider a minor in history!

-Our extensive range of courses enables each student to choose classes that reflect their personal interests and goals.
-In addition to survey courses in U.S. History, World History, and Western Experience, our faculty teach over 35 different specialized “electives” in the areas of U.S., European, Latin American, African, Middle Eastern and World History.
-(See the webpage for “Current Electives”)
+Our extensive range of courses enables each student to choose classes that reflect their personal interests.
+In addition to survey courses in U.S. History, World History, and Western Experience, our faculty teach over 35 different specialized “electives” in the areas of U.S., European, Latin American, African, Middle Eastern, and World History.
+Examples of recent courses include: The American Revolution, Civil War & Reconstruction, History of Baseball, History of Warfare, The European Dark Ages, U.S. Women’s History, Drugs in Latin America, Archaeology, Museum Studies, The Roman Empire, African American History, History of Genocide, History of Ireland, The Crusades, U.S. Food & Spirits History, The Great Depression, Jacksonian America, Egyptian History, Contemporary Africa, and History of China (See the webpage for “Current & Future Courses”)